almostearthling/when-command/support/docs/cond_extra01.md

 ![WhenCondExtraSysload](graphics/when-cond-extra-batterylow.png)

-The item can be used on Windows and Linux systems, and depends on the availability of the _PowerShell_ in the first case, and the presence of the `upower`, `grep`, `awk`, and `sed` OS commands in the latter, which are usually installed by default.
-The checks for this condition are performed about every five minutes.
+The checks for this condition are performed about every minute.

 ## Charging Battery